 Identify and incorporate qualities relevant to the position you are seeking in your job search documents.
-Start your resume with a strong area of strengths and skills section to showcase you are a viable career changer job applicant.
+Start your resume with a vital area of strengths and skills section to showcase you are a viable career changer job applicant.
 If you have little to no classroom experience, you may be wondering how to find them.

 An excellent way to determine your areas of expertise (or areas of knowledge if you prefer not to call yourself an “expert”) is to examine the different topics you covered while completing your schooling in education.
-Reflect on your classroom observations or practicum experiences to identify the teaching skills you strengthened or topics you excelled in.
+Reflect on your classroom observations or practicum experiences to identify the teaching skills you strengthened or issues you excelled in.

 Items you may wish to include are: